caesarakalaeii/noita_shock_mod/ReadMe.md

 # Noita Shock Mod
 This mod enables Noita to electrocute you, whenever you get damaged.
 You will need some additional Hardware, namely an Arduino, a TENS unit, a relay board (3 relay min), some wiring, and one 1k Ohm resistor.
+If you need help setting this up, feel free to contact me on Discord (caesarlp).

 ## Why?
 Good question.